Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: The Occupational Replaceability Model

 To address this, we defined three distinct macroeconomic scenarios (parallel universes of the labor market) and recalculated the $OAI$ for all 923 occupations: \begin{itemize} \item \textbf{Baseline Scenario:} The primary mapping logic utilized in this study, representing the current institutional friction. \item \textbf{Aggressive Scenario (High Risk Tolerance):} Simulates a hyper-capitalist environment where businesses are willing to force AI adoption despite elevated compliance risks.
 In this scenario, high-capability AI ($T=3$) achieves full substitution ($AI=1.0$) even at moderate risk levels ($R=3$), and retains $70\%$ substitution even at severe risk ($R=4$). \item \textbf{Conservative Scenario (Strict Regulation):} Simulates a highly restrictive legal environment.
 Any task involving significant commercial risk ($R \ge 4$) triggers an absolute ban on AI autonomy ($AI=0$), restricting the model solely to low-risk, deterministic domains. \end{itemize}

-Applying these diverse mapping constraints yields three entirely separate occupational rankings.
-Crucially, the analysis reveals that while the absolute values (cardinality) of the $OAI$ shift predictably (increasing across the board in the aggressive scenario and decreasing in the conservative one), the \textit{relative structural hierarchy} (ordinality) remains virtually indestructible.
+Applying these mapping constraints yields three separate occupational rankings.
+The analysis shows that while the absolute values (cardinality) of the $OAI$ shift predictably (rising across the board in the aggressive scenario and falling in the conservative one), the \textit{relative structural hierarchy} (ordinality) remains virtually indestructible.

-Spearman's rank correlation analysis demonstrates profound consistency across the models.
-The ranking correlation between the Baseline and Aggressive scenarios is extraordinarily high ($\rho = 0.9919, p < 0.001$), and remains robust even against the Conservative scenario ($\rho = 0.9846, p < 0.001$).
+Spearman's rank correlation analysis shows strong consistency across the models.
+The correlation between the Baseline and Aggressive scenarios is very high ($\rho = 0.9919, p < 0.001$), and remains robust against the Conservative scenario ($\rho = 0.9846, p < 0.001$).

 This empirical evidence definitively solidifies our core thesis: while the precise heuristic parameters utilized across the Tech-Risk Matrix currently prevent the calculation of absolute job displacement totals, the underlying vulnerability hierarchy driving the index is not a fragile mathematical construct.
 The ordinal dominance of the "Cognitive Risk Asymmetry" over pure cognitive capability is a fundamental, invariant structural feature of the impending AI-driven labor market transition.